-Music Industry Magazine Pump It Up to Make Mainstream Launch Following Three Years of Steady Growth and 20,000 Solid Subscribers
+Music Industry Magazine Pump It Up to Make Mainstream Launch Following Four Years of Steady Growth and 20,000 Solid Subscribers

-(June 12, 2019 – Los Angeles) Pump It Up magazine is a bimonthly entertainment industry publication and web domain geared toward independent artists around the world in two distinctly impactful ways.
+Pump It Up magazine is a monthly entertainment industry publication and web domain geared toward independent artists around the world in two distinctly impactful ways.
 First, the company is a dedicated to showcasing and introducing exciting and worthy new singers, musicians, songwriters and producers to the public and each other.
-Second, it is also a vital resource of information, advice, contacts and connections that can assist hard working independent artists in learning all of the behind the scenes and forefront aspects of the business.
-This arms them with the tools to most wisely map out the trajectory of their climb to success.
-On top of all that, Pump It Up dedicates a full page to Humanitarian Awareness in every edition.
+Second, it is also a vital resource of information, advice, contacts and connections that can assist hard working independent artists in learning all of the behind the scenes and forefront aspects of the business, arming them with the tools to most wisely map out the trajectory of their climb to success.

 “I want to give a platform and advice to indie artists,” Anissa states.
 “I know what they go through.
 It’s so hard to get people to listen to what you create…to support it, share it and help you succeed.
 Many artists only think about being an artist – singing, writing songs and performing – but they must know the business.
 People take advantage of you if you don’t.
 I am a firm believer that artists must work hard by doing their part to learn all of the elements that do on behind the scenes.
 Their private lives may be a catastrophe in the short term but in the long run, the most important thing is to keep on learning, keep on growing and keep on going.”

 Pump It Up was started in 2016 as a monthly magazine available digitally on line and in print on demand.
-In three years-time, Pump It Up has grown to 20,000 website subscribers for the now bimonthly magazine, plus has expanded online at pumpitupmagazine.com to include a digital radio station programming 24 hours a day of exciting new music and artists, dayparted into genres ranging from French, Deep House and EDM to Pop-Dance, Jazz, R&B and Blues.
+In three years-time, Pump It Up has grown to 20,000 website subscribers, plus has expanded online at pumpitupmagazine.com to include a digital radio station programming 24 hours a day of exciting new music and artists, dayparted into genres ranging from French, Deep House and EDM to Pop-Dance, Jazz, R&B and Soul, Blues.

-Assisting Anissa in all of her music decisions and negotiations is her soulmate Michael B. Sutton, a music producer/songwriter, a recording artist in his own right and the CEO of Sound of LA Records.
-Michael was also instrumental in bringing aboard his cousin, Carol Mongo – former Director of Parson’s Institute of Design Paris – as Fashion Editor and Consultant.
+Assisting Anissa in all of her music decisions and negotiations is Michael B. Sutton, music producer/songwriter, a recording artist in his own right and the CEO of Sound of Los Angeles Records. www.TheSoundOfLa.com

 For anyone seeking a supportive platform for independent artists of all stripes to stay up to date on the latest industry developments that can make the difference between just getting by and going all the way, tap into Pump It Up – today!